ing-bank/baker/docs/documentation/recipe-dsl.md

 #### Block interaction

+This is the *DEFAULT* strategy if no other is defined and no [default strategy](#default-failure-strategy) is defined.

-This option is for non idempotent interactions that cannot be retried.
+This option is suitable for non idempotent interactions that cannot be retried.

 When an exception is thrown from the interaction the interaction is *blocked*.

 This means that the interaction cannot execute again automatically.

-It requires [manual intervening]() to continue the process from then on.
+It requires [manual intervening](process-execution.md#incident-resolving) to continue the process from then on.

 #### Fire event